cakoose/import-pull-request/ReadMe.md

 import-pull-request https://github.com/user/repo/pull/123 temp-branch
 ```

+(If you don't specify a local branch name, the name "pr-123" will be used by default.)

 The commits from the pull request are now in "temp-branch".

 1. Rebase the commits: `git pull --rebase`.